tensorflow/tensorflow/tensorflow/tools/tfprof/README.md

 tfprof is part of TensorFlow core.
 Simply ```import tensorflow as tf```.

-### Examine the shapes and sizes of all trainiable Variables.
+### Examine the shapes and sizes of all trainable Variables.
 ```python
 # Print trainable variable parameter statistics to stdout.
 param_stats = tf.contrib.tfprof.model_analyzer.print_model_analysis(